apoorvkk/Shopify-Software-Engineering-Challenge/README.md

 npm start
 ```
 **Note:** Ensure port 3000 is available and that you have the node packages installed (`npm install`).

-**Note:** If you are running the local backend application and would like this frontend application to communicate with the local version rather than  [menu-validator-frontend.s3-website-us-east-1.amazonaws.com]( menu-validator-frontend.s3-website-us-east-1.amazonaws.com), please  do this:

 From the root of the `git` repository, access `MenuValidator/frontendapp/src/actions/ProblemSender.js` and modify the `url` constant to be:
 ```